 orchestration is necessary to restore lost shards.
 Although searchable snapshot

 indices have no replicas by default, you may add replicas to these indices by

 recovered by copying data from the snapshot repository, just like primaries of

 searchable snapshot shards.
 In contrast, replicas of regular indices are restored by

 copying data from the primary.

 To search a snapshot, you must first mount it locally as an index.
 Usually ILM will do this automatically, but you can also call the mount snapshot API yourself.
 There are two options for mounting an index from a snapshot, each with different performance characteristics and local storage footprints:

 - Fully mounted index

-Loads a full copy of the snapshotted index’s shards onto node-local storage within the cluster.
+Fully caches the snapshotted index’s shards in the Elasticsearch cluster.
 ILM uses this option in the

 - Partially mounted index